-Why Pure OCC Copper, Silver and Silver coated Copper are the absolute best
+Why Pure OCC Copper, OCC Silver and True Fusion OCC Silver + OCC Copper

 We go by the numbers using science as the guideline.
 All metals have a conductivity rating as describe by the International Annealed Copper Standard (IACS).
 All metals are compared against Copper at the 100% IACS rating mark.
 OCC Copper is rated at 103% IACS and Silver 106% IACS.
 Gold is rated at 73% IACS or 27% lower conductivity as compared to standard OFC/ETP copper (given the exact same amount of each metal).
 Therefore it would take a significant amount more Gold to achievethe higher conductivity rating of copper.

 We will never release anything less than OCC copper and will never release any alloys.
 So what is an alloy?
 An alloy is defined as a mixture of two or more different metals, making the original metal less pure with worsened electrical performance than the original pure metal.
 An alloy of 1% gold with 99% silver would yield around 89% IACS rating or 11% less conductivity than standard OFC/ETP copper.
 While cables made of metals/alloys that are inferior to copper may alter the sound in a specific way, that is not our goal.
 Norne Audio will always seek to utilize the absolute best materials (going by the numbers) in our pursuit of the absolute best cables possible today.
 We believe that the cables with the best specifications yield the best possible sound of ones system.